 Walter Murch, the video editor of films like The Conversation, American Graffiti, Julia, Apocalypse Now, The Godfather (parts II and III), writes the best book on film editing.
 Since he is a professional, it is also the most straightforward book on the subject.
 In The blink of an eye is not about the technical settings of particular software; it focuses on the video editor’s psychology.
 Walter Murch starts by asking the simple question with the complicated answer – Why do cuts work?
 And from that starting point, you will learn all the aesthetics and practical concerns when cutting a film.

-This is one of the best filmmaking books for beginners, as it touches the required fields of making a short film- it talks about how to write a good script, how to finance your film, and deal with the producer and the crew, how to cast, and much more.
-The book also has an excellent section about post-production.
+This is one of the best filmmaking books for beginners, as it touches the required fields of making a short film – it talks about how to write a good script, how to finance your film, and deal with the producer and the crew, how to cast, and much more.
+How Not to Make a Short Film also has an excellent section about post-production.
 But what makes this book a must-read for aspiring moviemakers is that it also talks about the film festival circuit.
 The book is written well and full of interviews with other filmmakers who have struggled with their films well.

 This book is recommended for anyone that wants to work in the business of storytelling.
 Every film school uses Poetics to teach correct scriptwriting since everything you watch, read, or listen to in western society is influenced by this work.
 In the book, Aristotle examines the dramatic elements of plot, character, language, plot structure, and more by analyzing Aeschylus, Sophocles, and Euripides’ plays.
 This is not a definitive guide, but I recommend reading it.
 Once you start reading it, you will find it to be an essential read for anyone interested in understanding western storytelling.